-In 2020 the League of Women Voters (LWV) will celebrate its 100th anniversary and the LWV-SLO County joins more than 700 other local and state chapters to celebrate this historic milestone.
+The League of Women Voters celebrates its 100th anniversary this year; the LWV Charleston Area joins more than 700 other local and state chapters to celebrate this historic milestone.

 The League of Women Voters president, Chris Carson, issued the following statement regarding the League’s efforts ahead:

 Today we are faced with many challenges that threaten to compromise our democracy.
 Our efforts to support voting rights and to fight against voter suppression and discrimination at the local, state and national levels have been very successful, and this has been achieved primarily by educating and empowering voters, circulating special petitions, and intervening in several critical court cases.